yoshrote/wsgid/doc/sphinx/source/installing.rst

 Dependencies
 ::::::::::::

-Current version of wsgid depends on the following softwares:
+Current version of wsgid depends on the following software:

 * plugnplay: Implements all plugin infra-structure of wsgid